klasocki/REPLang/readme.md

 'program.repl' is an example program provided with this repository.

-When running program from a file, each expression, except the last one must end with a ';'.
+When running program from a file, each expression, except the last one (last in the program, if, while or function) must end with a ';'.
 REPLang is whitespace insensitive, you can format your code in any way that looks good to you.